mishnit/mishnit.github.io/Engg-Manager-README.md

 * to ensure you know why we do or don't do certain things for you
 * to ensure you understand how we work as an engineering group
 * to ensure you are consulted before we begin a major piece of work that affects your team
-* to ensure you know we work together as one Xplor team and not as individual functional groups
+* to ensure you know we work together as one team and not as individual functional groups

 # Effective Communication with Me
 I am generally a well organised person.
 In order to communicate effectively with me, please: